jtroo/rust-spa-auth/README.md

 ```

-# Build to serve the SPA
+# Build to serve the SPA with Rust

 ```
 cd $(git rev-parse --show-toplevel)
 ./build-debug.sh

+cd build-output
+./rust-spa-auth
 ```

 # Serving the SPA and server separately